RECONSTRUCTION OF SENTENCES

 (R) to spend my vacation

-(S) where an acquaintance of
+(S) where an acquaintance of my father lives

 (a) PQRS (b) PSQR